axelquack/dotfiles-macos/README.md

 ## Manual Steps & Notes

 *   **Docker/Colima:** This setup uses Colima for a CLI-based Docker environment.
 Remember to run `colima start` before using Docker commands and `colima stop` when finished.
+*   **Editor Configuration:** Vim/Neovim configuration is managed in a separate repository.

 ## License

 The code and configuration files in this repository are licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.

+*(Ensure you have a file named `LICENSE` in your repository containing the full text of the MIT License.)*

 ## Feedback